lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 images = []
 slug = ""
 tags = []
-title = "Practical career advice for engineers who aspire to be solo founders"
+title = "4 career decisions that helped prepare me for solopreneurship"

 +++
 Hello! 👋  My name is Jen and I’m the founder, engineer, designer and customer support at Lunch Money, a personal finance and budgeting web app.

-In this article, I won't be going into anything related to actually being a solo founder.
-This is specifically geared towards engineers who aspire to be solo founders of their own SaaS one day, and are currently in the phase of building work and/or life experience.
-As a very pragmatic person, this article is a projection of how I would have wanted to receive career advice– by hearing first-hand experiences with extracted lessons.

-Maybe you're currently an computer science of engineering student thinking about their next steps.
-Perhaps you're a new grad just starting their career or even an engineer with a few years of experience starting to think about their next steps.
-In any case, I hope this article helps to introduce some new ways of thinking about your own trajectory.
+I didn't start working on Lunch Money with the plan of becoming a full-fledged company of one.
+I definitely wasn't always well-equipped to be a solopreneur but I feel like certain decisions I've made from graduation until now have made the path easier for me.

+Reflecting on how I got to where I am doing, I realized there are 4 major life decisions I made that have had significant contribution to where I am today.
+Here's what I believe are four career or life decisions I made that led to me on my current trajectory of being a solo founder and company of one.

-**Pick a company that's going to fuel your growth**
+## **Pick a company that's going to fuel  growth**

-If you're aspiring to eventually run your own business, chances are you do not plan to stay at any one company for over 4 years.
-Therefore, you need to be strategic with the company you choose to join.
-Your time is valuable.

 Personally, I felt like Twitter was the right choice for me to start my career.
 When I joined, there were maybe 300 engineers and by the time I left, the company had 10x to about 3000.
 I was able to experience in fast motion the growth of a company and it was apparent how this growth permeated through the company and affected the engineering side of things.